NPL Resources

 This spring semester course will focus on how urban communities are shaped and influenced by the nonprofit sector and the billions of philanthropic dollars that fuel their work.
 By bridging theory and practice and utilizing the City of Philadelphia as a place to explore these ideas, the course delves what dynamics are at play to deliver vital services or programs in health care, education, the arts, community development, and other issues.
 The course will also focus on these important questions:

-• Whose responsibility is the public good?
+- Whose responsibility is the public good?
 How is that responsibility shared by the public, private, and nonprofit sectors?
-How do different actors within these sectors define the public good?
+How do different actors within these sectors define and support the public good?

 1 CU